surerocha/surerocha/README.md

 ## <b> ___🔹I am studying the fifth semester of integrated technical course in IT at the Federal Institute of Education, Science and Technology of Ceará (IFCE)___ </b>
 ## <b>___🔹Currently studying the third semester of British English at the Federal University of Ceará (UFC)___</b>
-<b>___🔹I am an artist, I dance and perform in the group MiraIra at IFCE for almost 2 years.
+<b>___🔵I am an artist, I dance and perform in the group MiraIra at IFCE for almost 2 years.
 I am also part of the LPCT (Laboratory of Cultural and Traditional Practices) developing research linked to PIBIC-Jr, the article has the following theme: "The Body of Work and its Presence in Playing Bodies: Study on Corpority from Coco's Play Ceará".
 I research with the aim of having knowledge in other areas, knowing how to develop research/articles and bringing the human side to projects involving computing.___</b>

 ## My e-mail: **surerochab@gmail.com**